dslmeinte/jsmf/README.md

 # a GUID is difficult to get right (really! - generically speaking), while a hierarchical ID "shields" local references from pollution/ambiguity from elsewhere
 # most references are local so a simpler local-ID generation scheme suffices there and might even benefit performance (hash calculation tends to be somewhat expensive)
 # a global Refactoring typically involves a bit of work anyway and is not automagically semantically correct; also, one could think of using an _indirection table_ where old GUIDs are mapped to their new versions for gradual migration

-The hint is non-authorative and should only be used for testing and such.
-It's only meant as a more semantic way of expressing the reference without requiring the mechanism to be completely implemented (or even implementable).
-It can also be used as the base for an alternative resolution strategy, in case the ID-based one doesn't manage.